cmu-cryptosystems/FABLE/README.md

 The extended version of FABLE's paper can be found at https://eprint.iacr.org/2025/1081.
 You may also find the artifact evaluation at FABLE-AE (https://github.com/timzsu/FABLE-AE).

+## Code Structure

+The code contains the following components:
+1. `src`: The source code of FABLE.
+    - `src/GC`: FABLE's subprotocols' implementation.
+    - `src/OT`: Our re-implementation of the SPLUT+ baseline.
+    - `src/utils`: Timing utilities.
+    - `src/bench_fable.cpp`: The benchmarking script for FABLE.
+    - `src/bench_splut.cpp`: The benchmarking script for SPLUT+.
+2. `test`: The unit tests for FABLE and some other baselines.
+3. `extern`: The external libraries.
+4. `cmake`: Patches to apply on the external libraries.
+5. `.github`: The Github CI workflow to automatically build the code.

 ## Dependency Installation

 ### Install with Docker